 Physics provides a rich framework for appreciating the universe as well as a system for explaining the phenomena within it.
-Physics at Roanoke offers you a close-knit community, challenging coursework and the opportunity for genuine scientific investigation.
+Our program offers you a close-knit community, challenging coursework and the opportunity for genuine scientific investigation.
 Because physics impacts discoveries in astronomy, engineering, chemistry, mathematics, geology and biology, you'll be encouraged to pursue meaningful connections across the curriculum.

 - Awarded the Nationally Distinguished Chapter of the Society of Physics Students in 2017.